Price: $729 unlocked; $699 on contract

 I’m of two minds about the iPhone 12.
 There’s no question this is a great phone overall, and many of the changes Apple has made to its most popular iPhone are for the better.
 The new Super Retina XDR panel is a phenomenal improvement over the disappointing LCD panels in previous models at this price, even if it lacks a high refresh rate.
 And the fresh new design, MagSafe system and excellent dual-camera system all earn the iPhone 12 high marks.

 But Apple’s resistance to change in key areas is still disappointing.
 Practically every major phone maker has stopped being stingy with base storage.
-The fact the iPhone 12 still only starts with 64GB is borderline criminal.
+The fact the iPhone 12 still only starts with 64GB is borderline criminal, especially in light of the iPhone 13's expanded storage.
 Equally frustrating, Apple has stopped including a charger, although Samsung does the same thing with the Galaxy S21.

-Some may want to wait for the iPhone 13 this fall.
-The new iPhone promises even faster performance, better cameras, Touch ID in the display, a smaller notch and 120Hz displays (at least on the Pro models).
-But right now the iPhone 12 is still very much worth buying.
+Some may opt for the iPhone 13 instead, even though the iPhone 12 costs $100 less.
+The new iPhone promises even faster performance, better cameras, and a smaller notch.
+But nearly a year after its arrival, the iPhone 12 is still very much worth buying.